CY83R-3X71NC710N/PSVR-Study-Environment/README.md

 Guide on how to record overlay
 Add download video menu that allows to download youtube 360 videos directly from the tool Add input that allows you to start a desktop record directly from the menu.
-Add a warning that states 1920x1080 1080p 60fps videos are the standard and going below may result in a bad experience To find videos sort by 360 and 4-20 minutes go above if you cannot find what you are looking for.
+Add a warning that states 1920x1080 1080p 60fps videos are the standard and going below may result in a bad experience (Keep the videos short as you can loop them using playstation media player repeat function just make sure to include this in it's own folder)
+To find videos sort by 360 and 4-20 minutes go above if you cannot find what you are looking for.
 ```
 # Thanks To: